conghao321/eBaySearchMobileDev/Readme.md

-# eBay Catalog Search
+#FastBuy Mobile APP (eBay Section)

-#### An android application can enable users search  items directly what they want from eBay.
+#### An android application can enable users search  items directly what they want online.

-##### The companion application with eBay ItemCard Search :https://github.com/conghao321/eBay-ItemCard-Search

 Developed it by Java language and Android Studio.